lukjak/enmet/README.md

 Note: Any optional parameters in constructors that provide values related to an entity and which are not provided when creating the object, are resolved lazily later.

 Note: Any "empty" values are returned as `None` or `[]`.
-This refers both to values nonexistent for a given entity and values with equvalent meaning (like "N/A", "Unknown" etc.).
+This refers both to values nonexistent for a given entity and values with equivalent meaning (like "N/A", "Unknown" etc.).

 ### Classes